jimmytutron/s0mbr-/README.md

 ```
 https://nodejs.org/en/download/
 ```
-Then clone down this repo.
+Then either clone or download this repo.

 ### Installation :file_folder:
 Inside your terminal or command prompt, navigate to the location of the cloned repo.
 Install the necessary dependencies by running -